Yves-M22/cse15l-lab-reports/week3.md

           secondary outcome of total mortality, there were small of hypertension, several questions remain.
 There is still a

+This example shows us grep searching for the string "There", but it also includes "there" in the search.
+This can be useful if looking for a broader range of results.

 ##### Example 2

             $ grep Glow -i government/*/*
             government/Media/GreensburgDailyNews.txt:Perhaps the most glowing comments on Bailey's philanthropy came

+This shows us looking for "Glow" ignoring the casing of letters.
+The lack of results could tell us how little relevance a word might have despite broader searches.

 ### grep -v